 - Slow and steady wins the race.
 Set realistic expectations that contribute to a healthy lifestyle change, not a quick fix.

-- Talk with your doctor to set a goal and determine how you’ll achieve it.
+- Talk with your doctor about the goal you’ve set and determine how you’ll achieve it.

 4. Talk to your doctor about your risk.